NGCPSlo/Code2022-23/README_comms.md

-Integration Code for the Medical Evacuation Aircraft(MEA) was meant to be run with multiprocessing
+#Integration Code for the Medical Evacuation Aircraft(MEA) was meant to be run with multiprocessing

 This README is for the following files and is concerned for developing the communication software needed for the MEA

-request_server.py
+- request_server.py

-coords_class.py
+- coords_class.py

-coord_class_test.py
+- coord_class_test.py

-main_multiproccessing.py
+- main_multiproccessing.py

-db.json
+- db.json

-ngcp comms system design.draw.io
+- ngcp comms system design.draw.io

 Multi_process.svg

+##Directions
 How to run:
 1. python request_server.py
 2. python main_multiprocessing.python